459th Bombardment Group, B-24 Liberator

 The following information on Elijah Gordy is gathered and extracted from military records.
 We have many documents and copies of documents, including military award documents.
 It is from these documents that we have found this information on 2nd Lt Gordy.
 These serviceman's records are nowhere near complete and we are always looking for more material.
 If you can help add to Elijah Gordy's military record please contact us.

-Rank General Order Date Notes Award Ribbon & Device
+Rank Order Date Award

 2nd Lt